 Fret not, though, there are countless other DIY home security systems that are just as simple and almost as fun as setting a trap to catch a bad guy.

 Installing a DIY home security system is a vital step towards responsible and safe homeownership, but step one should always be holding sufficient homeowners insurance.
-Use Insurify to compare dozens of quotes in your area in a matter of seconds.
+Use Insurify to compare home insurance quotes in your area in a matter of seconds.
 Once you’ve done that, read on to find the best DIY home security system for your house.

 Choosing a DIY Security System

 It wasn’t long ago that equipping your home with a security system involved negotiating complex and pricey contracts with a monitoring company, paying for professional installation, and locking yourself into multi-year commitments.
 These days, homeowners have a plethora of options when it comes to home security systems, with many do-it-yourself options requiring no outside contact.